An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 a Tuple containing the index pair of the first occurrence of the argument's value in the array

-by searching the colums, or (-1,-1) if no match is found
+by searching the columns in order, or (-1,-1) if no match is found

 rows